-The ‘trajectory’ argument, briefly, is that there are certain practices (such as slavery) that are permitted in Scripture, but it is Scripture itself which sows the seeds of their eventual abolition.
-Conversely, there are certain practices (such as same-sex relations) that are forbidden in Scripture, but it is Scripture itself which sows the seeds of their acceptance.
+The ‘trajectory’ argument, briefly, is that there are certain practices (such as slavery) that are permitted in Scripture, but Scripture itself sows the seeds of their eventual abolition.
+Conversely, there are certain practices (such as same-sex relations) that are forbidden in Scripture, but Scripture itself sows the seeds of their acceptance.

 The Bishop of Bangor in the Church in Wales, Andy John, has invoked such a trajectory argument in his support of marriage for homosexual couples.